 We’re big fans of the 500, as it proves that small cars can be desirable, and it has always managed to mix style and substance with low CO2 emissions.
 Now with the addition of a groundbreaking two-cylinder TwinAir engine, the petrol 500 breaks the 100g/km barrier.
-At launch it’s the most efficient petrol engine in the world.
+At launch it was the most efficient petrol engine in the world.

 Fiat has been working on its TwinAir concept for some time and the fuel-saving results are excellent – at least on the official tests.
 By adding both a turbocharger and Fiat’s state-of-the-art MultiAir throttle-less intake and electro-hydraulic valve system to an 875cc two-cylinder engine, the 500 theoretically achieves over 70mpg – although we’ve struggled to come close to achieving this in real-life driving.